botondKulcsar/Angular-CRUD/README.md

 This is my first Angular project which implements CRUD using JSON server.
-Until know I implemented CRUD in one of my other project using FireBase.
+Until now I implemented CRUD in one of my other project using FireBase.